KTC96/KTC96/README.md

 Hello and welcome to my profile!
 I'm Kyle and I am currently studying for a level 5 diploma in full stack web devlopment course at Code Institute!
 I have always had an inquisitive mind, which led me to obtain an MSc in Stem Cell Biology.
 However I wanted to apply more of my problem solving and creative passion into a job that I love.
 From what I have learnt so far, coding does just that!

 Outside of the work environment I love to get creative by recording DJ mixes as well as producing my own music.
-I am currently learning how to create audiovisual art with code.
-One of my major passions is travelling the world, with 40 countires ticked off the map so far!
+One of my major passions is travelling the world, with 43 countires ticked off the map so far!

 ### Contact Me
 <br>